 When everything fits together perfectly boil the horn for 10 minutes and clamp it to a form to leave for a few days.
 Next make the two pieces one.

-Below is a smaller lap splice with two short sections of horn on the belly and back
+Smaller lap splice with two short sections of horn on the belly and back

-Above: A over built handle on a powerful bow before finishing and backing with sinew.
+A over built handle on a powerful bow before finishing and backing with sinew.
 This handle is a lap splice with two short sections of horn on the belly and back.
 The sections were grooved, glued and then riveted with 6 copper rivets. the copper rivet design is copied from a Nez Perce bow.

-Above: The bow before being backed with sinew.
+The bow before being backed with sinew.
 Notice the tiller is very uneven.
 This is tillered with heat.
 Not by removing horn as is done in wood bows.

 Electric burner used to even the bend

 This is as far as you want to bend the horn before it has a sinew backing

 The horn must be washed , sanded and then grooved so the sinew can better adhere.
 Then a thin mixture of hide or sinew glue diluted to about 5%-10% is brushed over the bow till dry.
 This is repeated until the horn has a shiny look when dry.

 Sinew is best applied in 3 layers.
 Each layer is 25-40 grams of dry processed sinew.
 I use a gram scale to weight the bundles to make sure each limb gete a equal amount.
 The first layer is applied.
 Then the second one week later and so on.